microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc/README.md

 ![pir-click-modification](images/pir-click-modification.png)

 For this example, no external components are required (except a 47k resistor at the output of the sensor which is recommended by the sensor data sheet).
-The R11 resistor from the Click board is removed and PIR output (VOUT) is directly connected (green cable in the image present in [Hardware Setup](https://github.com/microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc#Hardware-Setup)) to the one of the NC pins (RST) of the mikroBUS header to bypass the amplification and filter stage.
+The R11 resistor from the Click board is removed and PIR output (VOUT) is directly connected (green cable in the image present in [Hardware Setup](https://github.com/microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc#Hardware-Setup)) to the one of the NC pins (RST) of the mikroBUS<sup> TM</sup> header to bypass the amplification and filter stage.

 #### Hardware Modifications on RN4871 Click:
 The RN4871 Click does not provide the connection for RN4871’s UART_TX_IND pin on the mikroBUS header.
 Thus, a wire is explicitly soldered to connect the UART_TX_IND pin (pin 15 – P2_7) and one of the NC pins (SCK) of the mikroBUS header.
-AN2 is then used as the UART_TX_IND pin.

 ![rn4871-click-modification](images/rn4871-click-modification.png)